Plusnet contract and billing guide

 If you are moving or wish to cancel Plusnet, here is what you should know.

 Plusnet will move your service to your new address for free if you take out a new contract with them at the time of moving.
 If you want to take Plusnet with you but do not want a new contract, then there is a fee for moving to your new address.
 Plusnet asks for four weeks' notice if you are moving home.
+You can contact their moving team directly by calling 0800 587 1952.

 Managing your Plusnet account